thma/thma.github.io/posts/2025-08-15-Embedding-MicroHs.md

 ## Using an FFI Wrapper to call `mhseval` from Haskell

-My intial idea was, to use the benchmark suite used in [my earlier posts](#appendix-my-earlier-posts-on-combinatory-logic-and-graph-reduction) and find out how it compares to the other implementations I did.
+My intial idea was to use the benchmark suite presented in [my earlier posts](#appendix-my-earlier-posts-on-combinatory-logic-and-graph-reduction) to find out how MicroHs compares to my toy implementations.

-In my first attempt I encapsulated the generation of MicroHs code and calling `mhseval` like follows:
+As a first attempt I encapsulated the generation of MicroHs code and calling `mhseval` like follows:

 ```haskell
 microHsevalTest :: CL -> IO String